 NWAI consulted with PhD candidate Antóin O'Sullivan at Canadian Rivers Institute (CRI) regarding the placement and casings for the loggers.
 Funding allowed us to purchase 30 HOBO 64K Pendant Loggers from Onset.
 Key tributaries were selected for monitoring based on locations (spread throughout the watershed), size (a mixture of larger and smaller tributaries), and ease of access.
-We chose tributaries close to our water quality monitoring sites in order to allow us to keep an eye on them and check them monthly.

 HOBOware software was used to set up and launch the loggers.
 A delayed start was chosen so that the loggers did not record the temperature of the office or vehicle before they were deployed.
 The loggers were set to recorded water temperature every two hours.
 Casings were made to protect the loggers from UV radiation, current, and debris.
 The casings were made from grey PVC pipe cut to 15 cm lengths drilled with 5 mm diameter holes.
 The PVC was attached to a 60 cm piece of coated rebar with a hose clamp and two zip ties.
-After launching, the logger was inserted into the PVC pipe and secured with a length of high tensile multi-strand wire and a zip tie was secured through the top of the pipe to prevent the logger from floating to the surface (Fig. 2).
+After launching, the logger was inserted into the PVC pipe and secured with a length of high tensile picture wire and a zip tie.
+An additional zip tie was secured through the top of the pipe to prevent the logger from floating to the surface (Fig. 2).
 The design was similar to that used by students at the Canadian Rivers Institute (CRI) and by NWAI staff at previous jobs.